 1 cup heavy cream

-In a large cast-iron skillet set on medium-low heat, melt two tablespoons of butter and then cook onion and chiles until onions start to brown a bit, about fifteen minutes.
+In a large cast-iron skillet set on medium-low heat, melt 2 tablespoons of the butter and then cook the onion and the chiles until the onions start to brown a bit, about 10 minutes.
 Turn off the heat.

 Add the diced potatoes to the skillet and mix with the onions and peppers.
 Stir in the garlic and spice mixture.

-Pour the cream over the potatoes and cover skillet with foil.
-Bake for one hour.
+Pour the cream over the potatoes and cover the skillet with foil.
+Bake for 1 hour.

-After an hour, cut up remaining two tablespoons of butter and dot on top of cooked potatoes.
-Place skillet under the broiler for two minutes or until butter has melted and potatoes are starting to brown on top.
+After an hour, remove the potatoes from the oven, and turn on the broiler.
+Cut the remaining 2 tablespoons of butter into small pieces, and dot on top of the cooked potatoes.
+Place the skillet under the broiler for 2 minutes or until the butter has melted and potatoes are starting to brown on top.